 When clients send crypto to their BlockFi account or purchase additional crypto within the BlockFi Interest Account (“BIA”), that digital asset is replaced with an obligation to return the same amount of that crypto plus any interest earned.

 In order to pay our clients crypto interest on a monthly basis and to meet withdrawal requests on a timely basis, we engage in a number of activities, including (1) keeping a material amount of digital assets available for withdrawal with third parties such as Gemini, BitGo, and Coinbase; (2) purchasing, as principal, SEC-regulated equities and predominately CFTC-regulated futures, and (3) applying risk management to the lending activities in the institutional market.
 The credit risks to these institutions are mitigated by credit due diligence and/or collateral (such as cash, crypto, or other assets).
+BlockFi also engages in a number of other revenue-generating activities that support its balance sheet and its payment of crypto interest.

 As of March 31, 2021, BlockFi held approximately $14.7 billion in client assets on its BIA platform, an increase of $10.3 billion or 3.3x from December 31, 2020.
 As of March 31, 2021, 43% of those assets were held with third-party custodians; 20% in liquid investments in equities, futures, and options; and the remaining 37% was used as collateral for hedging activities or lent, in accordance with BIA’s Account Terms.
 Each such activity resulted in an offsetting position that matched the client BIA positions (not accounting for fee and interest payments received or owed).